liferay/liferay-docs/en/developer/frameworks/articles/cache-configuration/01-cache-configuration-intro.markdown

 [TOC levels=1-4]

-Caching makes specified objects and object references readily available in memory.
+Caching makes specified data readily available in memory.
 It costs memory but improves performance.
 You can experiment with cache to determine what's good for your system.
-If your site serves lots of Web Content articles, for example, you may want to cache them.
+If your site serves lots of web content articles, for example, you may want to cache them.

-There are two cache levels.

-**Level 1:** caching per session

-**Level 2:** caching across multiple sessions

-Liferay uses Hibernate for Level 1 cache but uses Ehcache for Level 2 cache.
-Liferay's Level 2 Ehcache is configurable; the Level 1 Hibernate cache is not.
-This section covers these topics on configuring Liferay's Level 2 cache using
-Ehcache:
+Liferay's cache configuration framework uses Ehcache.
+It's an independent framework used by @product@'s data access and template engine components.
+It manages two pools:

+**Multi-VM:** Cache is replicated among cluster nodes.
+EntityCache and FinderCache (described later) belong in this pool because they must synchronize with data on all nodes.

+**Single-VM:** Cache is managed uniquely per VM and isn't replicated among nodes.
+SingleVM cache is for objects and references that you don't need/want replicated among nodes.

+Here are ways you can configure the Ehcache:

 -   Caching Service Entities
 -   Caching Entity Finder Results